-So how can you create a welcoming area for first-time customers?
-First, make it abundantly clear exactly how using your site will benefit them, and what steps they should take first.
-For instance:
+How can you create a welcoming area for first-time customers?
+First, make it abundantly clear exactly how using your site will benefit them and what steps they should take first.
+For example:

 Hi and welcome to (Your Site Name).
 If you want to (what the customer wants) and get (more of what the customer wants), this is the best place to learn.